County Kerry: Bus

 Bus Éireann operates an extensive bus service network on routes throughout the county, with connection hubs in Killarney and Tralee.

+Various local link services also run throughout Kerry such as the soon to be launched 274 from Tralee to Tarbert via Ardfert, Ballyheigue, Ballyduff and Ballybunion.
+Note that this new Local Link 274 will replace the return journey on the Bus Eireann 274.
+See Local Link Kerry for all buses operated by them throughout the county.

 Air

 Kerry Airport is located at Farranfore in the centre of the county and has operated scheduled services since 1989.
-Destinations served as of 2014 are London (Stansted & Luton), Frankfurt-Hahn Airport, Faro, Portugal and Alicante all operated by Ryanair.
-Aer Lingus Regional also operate an all-year-round service to Dublin.
+Destinations served as of 2025 are Dublin, London (Stansted & Luton), Manchester, Frankfurt-Hahn Airport, Faro, Portugal and Alicante all operated by Ryanair, as well as Brittany, Normandy, Pyrenees, and Dordogne operated by Chalair.
 The airport is served by Farranfore railway station.

 Sea

 Fenit harbour near Tralee is a regional harbour capable of handling ships of up to 17,000 tonnes.
-Large container cranes from Liebherrs in Killarney are regularly exported worldwide.
+Large container cranes from Liebherr in Killarney are regularly exported worldwide.
 A rail-link to the port was closed in the 1970s.
-The harbour at Dingle is one of Ireland's secondary fishing ports.
+The harbour at Dingle is one of Ireland's secondary fishing ports, and is visited by Cruise ships in the summer.
 In the north of the county, a ferry service operates from Tarbert to Killimer in County Clare.